MicrosoftDocs/dynamics-365-project-operations/articles/whats-new/UR5-nonstocked-installation.md

 From the list of roles, select Dual Write App user and navigate to the Custom Entities tab.
-Ensure the role has read and append to permissions for the Currency Exchange Rate Type Entity.
+Ensure the role has read and append to permissions for the Currency Exchange Rate Type, Chart Of Accounts, Fiscal Calendar, Ledger.

 ![](media/Picture23.png)